wallacebrf/Synology-to-TrueNAS/README.md

 To schedule snapshots:
 1. go to `Data Protection -> Periodic Snapshot Tasks -> Add`
 2. choose the desired data set.
 I would recommend to make scheduled snapshots for each separate data set to allow for flexibility in possible future data recovery.
-To assist with this, an option check box `recursive` is available when schedulign snapshots.
+To assist with this, an option check box `recursive` is available when scheduling snapshots.
 This will create separate snapshots for all of the child data sets.
-As such i made one scheudled snap shot task for my `/mnt/volume1` data set and chose the recursive option to also make separate snap shots of everything under it to.
+As such i made one scheduled snap shot task for my `/mnt/volume1` data set and chose the recursive option to also make separate snap shots of everything under it to.
-- also be aware that on our SMB shares, by defualt the option `Enable Shaow Copies` is enabled.
+- also be aware that on our SMB shares, by default the option `Enable Shadow Copies` is enabled.
 This allows windows users to use the `Previous Versions` feature to recover older copies of individual files and folders.
-This allows for granualr per-file recovery in an easy to use manner.
+This allows for granular per-file recovery in an easy to use manner.
 As i will be accessing my TrueNAS files near constantly over SMB (I am a windows user YAY!) this is a very handy feature if i need to recover a file as i do not need to directly interact with the TrueNAS GUI etc.
 3. Choose the amount of time the snap shot is retained
 - this is accomplished using the `Snapshot Lifetime` and `Unit` options.
 I am choosing 1 week of retention.
 4. I am leaving the naming process `Naming Schema` as the default of `auto-%Y-%m-%d_%H-%M`
 5. Choose how often the snap shots are taken, the main options are Hourly, Daily, Weekly, Monthly.
 However custom options are also available.
 I am going with Daily.
 6. I am leaving the `Allow Taking Empty Snapshot` option enabled
-7. I am not excluding anything from my snapshots so I am leaving `Exclude` enpty
+7. I am not excluding anything from my snapshots so I am leaving `Exclude` empty

 ## 12.)
 Install required Apps
 <div id="Install_required_Apps"></div>

-On my Synology systems I purposfully made separate users for every docker container so i could restrict each container to only the data it needs.
+On my Synology systems I purposefully made separate users for every docker container so i could restrict each container to only the data it needs.
 On my Synology systems i had a "docker" folder where i had sub folders for each container.
-If i were to use one user for every container, it would allow the different containers to read eachother's data.
-This is especially importaint when ruinning things like PLEX or JellyFin in docker where those two apps will also need access to your media libraies.
-You probably do not want all of your containers to have access to thise.
-Making separate users per container helps solve this problem as each user can be restricted individually on what they can and cannot acccess.
+If i were to use one user for every container, it would allow the different containers to read each other's data.
+This is especially important when running things like PLEX or JellyFin in docker where those two apps will also need access to your media libraries.
+You probably do not want all of your containers to have access to those.
+Making separate users per container helps solve this problem as each user can be restricted individually on what they can and cannot access.

 1. Create required users/groups
 - On a **per-app basis**, create a user and user group